5.2.6. Protected Routes

 1. The type of user authenticating.
 Use user for authenticating admin users, and customer for authenticating customers.
 You can also pass * to allow all types of users.

-2. An array of the types of authentication methods allowed.
+2. An array of types of authentication methods allowed.
 Both user and customer scopes support session and bearer.
 The admin scope also supports the api-key authentication method.

 3. An optional object of configurations accepting the following property: